-Shorts will be eligible for revenue sharing on advertising that is seen in between videos in the Shorts Feed for current YouTube Partner Programme creators.
+Shorts will be eligible for revenue sharing on advertising seen in between videos in the Shorts Feed for current YouTube Partner Programme creators.
 The good news is that you are already qualified to activate Shorts monetization if you are a member of the YouTube Partner Programme.
 We’ve opened a new path to partnership for Shorts creators with 1,000 subscribers and 10M eligible Shorts views over the past 90 days if you’re still on your way.
 The YouTube Partner Program will make new and seasoned producers eligible for income sharing on ads seen between Shorts in the Shorts Feed.
-The combined monthly earnings from these advertisements will be used to compensate the writers of the Shorts and to assist with the expense of music licensing.
+The combined monthly earnings from these advertisements will be used to compensate the Shorts writers and assist with the expense of music licensing.
 Whether or not they use music in their Shorts, they will keep 45% of the earnings from the total sum allotted to creators.
 Based on how many people view each creator’s Short, the revenue will be divided among them.
 The new YouTube Shorts monetization strategy will go into effect on February 1st and will see revenue from adverts shown between Shorts clips split among qualified producers in the app.

 The new revenue share program from YouTube, which was first introduced in September of last year, has the potential to alter how all platforms monetize short-form video content.
 Short videos create a new difficulty for effective monetization because you cannot immediately monetize them with pre- or mid-roll advertising like typical video uploads.
 In-stream commerce now accounts for the majority of TikTok’s income in China.
 Still, because it has not gained much traction in western markets, other monetization methods must be developed in order to retain the top producers from contributing to each app.